 In this fallen and evil world, the righteous may not always get the justice they deserve, or be adequately rewarded for their righteousness.

-In this morally depraved society, refusing to yield to temptations to sin may not be celebrated, but may result in hatred or hardship.
+In this morally depraved society, daring to be different among your colleagues may be greeted with severe criticism or even ostracism, and refusing to yield to temptations to sin may not be celebrated, but may result in hatred or hardship.

 The Lord Jesus said to His disciples, “If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.”
 (John 15:19 NKJV).

 Paul also clearly states, “Yes, and all who desire to live godly in Christ Jesus will suffer persecution.”
 (2 Tim.
 3:12 NKJV).

 Nevertheless, it is God’s commandment that the believers should rejoice always.

 “Rejoice in the Lord always.
 Again I will say, rejoice!”
 (Philip.
 4:4 NKJV).